18F/identity-analytics-etl/docs/How-To-Run-Query-on-IDP-DB-In-Ruby-Console.rst

     ./bin/ssh-instance --newest asg-prod-idp

-2. Now you are in idp server, then get in ruby console:
+2. Once you have access to the IDP server, then get in ruby console:

 first: